Research computing courses

 Version control with Git

-This two-day workshop introduces version control with Git and covers the most common operations.
+This workshop introduces version control with Git and covers the most common operations.
 It puts a particular emphasis on explaining the functioning of Git: understanding what commands really do brings the confidence to go beyond the limited use of "add, commit, push" so common in data science fields.

 • Version control of large and distributed datasets with DataLad